jeevan499/SQL/1. Commands/README.md

 ## 📌 Final Note

 Understanding these SQL command types helps in organizing SQL queries more efficiently and mastering how databases operate under the hood.
-They form the core of any SQL-based database system like MySQL.

----
+Explore the full SQL file here 👉 [Commands in MySQL.sql](https://github.com/jeevan499/SQL/blob/main/1.%20Commands/Commands%20in%20MySQL.sql)